brookssu/lets-go/README.md

-# lets_go
+# lets-go
-A simple Go game in terminal environment
+A Go game in terminal environment.